Bromio123x/ord-limbms2/README.md

 ## Conversion bettween 2 symetrical ordinal system

-It able to convert any ordinal between 2 system
+It able to convert any ordinal between 2 symetrical ordinal system

 Let two system A and B such that lim(A)<lim(B)